 Make final adjustments.
 Inspect the model to ensure that the part is not thinner than 1.5 mm at any point in the occlusion or thinner than 1.0 mm in the side wall.
 Adjust the design manually using standard sculpting tools if necessary.
 Finalize the design by double-checking the occlusion and articulation of the model and splint.

 - Export.
-Create a digital model of the surgical guide in STL or OBJ file format.
+Create a digital model of the splint in STL or OBJ file format.

 Phase 3: Print